Irving Florman

-Irving Florman (1892, Poland - May 9, 1981, Manhattan) was appointed U.S. Ambassador to Bolivia by President Harry Truman.
+Irving Florman (1892, in Poland – May 9, 1981, in Manhattan) was appointed U.S. Ambassador to Bolivia by President Harry Truman.
 His appointment was based on what was considered “unorthodox” qualifications because he “had been a Manhattan inventor (cigarette lighters, mine detectors), and a sometime Broadway lyric-writer (Chauve-Souris, 1943).”

 He served as Ambassador from November 1949 until September 1951, when he resigned for health reasons.

 Prior to being his ambassadorship, he worked as a research and mechanical engineer, an inventor and a Broadway producer and songwriter.
 It's been reported he was “an associate of ...
 Morris Gest ... and had a long friendship with the producer David Belasco.

 A resident of Manhattan at the time of his death, he died at Roosevelt-St. Luke's Hospital.